Good to have you along on this post-Christmas day, December 26th.

 The problem reverts back now.

-The dollars worth less than history.
+The dollar's worth less than history.

-Wait, wait, wait, wait, Tom, hold on.
+Wait, wait, wait, wait, Tom.

-That goes back to the monetary issue of which I probably agree with you.
+That goes back to the monetary issue, of which I probably agree with you.

 But before I let you go, let me just say, nobody was complaining when they were riding the run-up in their home price.

-Well, you've already made a hundred thousand dollars, two hundred thousand dollars on it.
+Well, you've already made $100,000, $200,000 on it.

 You weren't complaining when it was being run up.

-The fact is that we've got a monetary fund sitting out there with a man running it who didn't know what he was doing.
+The fact is, is that we've got a monetary fund sitting out there with a man running it who didn't know what he was doing.

 A year and a half ago, he should have reacted to things.

-No, we should have lowered some of those interest rates.
+He should have lowered some of those interest rates.

 He raised it too fast, too quickly.

-Well, no, no, wait, wait, wait.
+Well, no, no, no.

-I'm Jason Lewis, in for rush on the EIB.
+I'm Jason Lewis, in for Rush on the EIB.

-You're listening to the EIB network.
+You're listening to the EIB Network.

-I'm back for New Year's Eve, and then Rush returns January 2nd, and more politics in the uh the most watched election in my lifetime because of its fluidity on both sides.
+More politics in the most watched election in my lifetime because of its fluidity on both sides.

 In the meantime, let's squeeze in a few more calls before we have to say goodbye.